- Cancer Information

 - Does your employer have any insurance that you can access?

-- How will reducing your work hours or taking time off affect your standard of living?
+- How will reducing your hours or taking time off affect your standard of living?

-- What additional expenses, such as medicines or travel for treatment, do you expect?
+- What extra expenses, such as medicines or travel for treatment, can you expect?

-- How can you manage non-cancer-related debts or bills, such as mortgage and car repayments?
+- How can you manage your usual debts or bills, such as mortgage and car repayments?

-- Do you need professional advice to help you make decisions that affect your finances?
+- Do you need professional advice to help make decisions about your finances?

 - Do you enjoy your job?

 - Is your manager supportive?
-Can your workplace offer some flexible working practices (such as working from home)?
+Can your workplace offer some flexible ways of working, such as working from home?

 - Is your job very demanding?

 - Are you physically and emotionally able to work?